Table of Contents

 Effects of testosterone on a healthy adult male

-An adult man continues to produce testosterone to maintain his first and second sexual characteristics until the age of 50 when the level begins to decline.
-Two effects from the continued exposure are balding and prostate growth.
+An adult man continues to produce testosterone to maintain his first and second sexual characteristics until the age of 50 when the testosterone level begins to decline.
+The two main effects that result from the continued decline in testosterone levels are balding and prostate growth.
 Though balding has a genetic component, testosterone plays a role.
 For example, women who are exposed to testosterone may begin to bald.

 The prostate gland, a small gland encompassing the first part of the urethra at the neck of the bladder, converts testosterone into dihydrotestosterone using 5alpha-reductase.
 DHT causes the prostate gland to grow during fetal and pubertal development.
 The prostate gland continues to grow slowly throughout adulthood until it begins to constrict the urethra around age 70.
 This condition is known as benign prostatic hypertrophy (BPH).